 Southern Florida and the Everglades is home to five different species of owls.
-On a very quick trip to Southern Florida and the upper Keys we went in search of the owls in the Everglades.
-Of the twenty species of owls found in North America the Eastern Screech-Owl is the only species that is exclusively found east of the Rockies and would be primary in our searches.
+We decided to take a trip to Sothern Florida and search for the owls in the Everglades and upper Keys.
+North America has twenty species of owls.
+The Eastern Screech-Owl is the only owl species that is resident only east of the Rockies.
+It would be the primary owl of our searches.
 Barred Owl, rare in the west, would be our second target.
 With a new upcoming release of our sister Owling.com website, Optics4Birding sent me off to the east coast to document the owls in the Everglades.
 It’s a tough job but someone has to do it!

 The Southern Everglades

-State Highway 9336 that goes into the Southern Everglades is the most commonly traveled and visited area by tourists.
-This road runs about 40 miles from the Ernest Coe Visitor Center that is just inside the eastern boundary of the Everglades to the Flamingo Campground at the south-eastern side of the Everglades.
+State Highway 9336 goes into the Southern Everglades.
+Tourists travel and visit this area more than any other in the Everglades.
+This road runs about 40 miles through the southern Everglades.
+It starts at the Ernest Coe Visitor Center just inside the eastern boundary.
+It continues south-west to the Flamingo Campground at the south-western side of the Everglades.
 Along the way there are multiple turnoffs to the most commonly visited attractions of the Everglades.
 We would begin our searches for the owls in the Everglades along this route.

 Our first destination would be the Royal Palm Visitor Center and Anhinga Trail.
 Heading west from the Ernest Coe Visitor Center the turn off is about two miles.
 From there about two miles south is the Royal Palm Visitor Center.